Jake Burger Preview, Player Props: Marlins vs. Phillies

-The Miami Marlins, including Jake Burger (batting .211 in his past 10 games, with a double, four home runs, a walk and five RBI), battle starting pitcher Cristopher Sanchez and the Philadelphia Phillies at Citizens Bank Park, Friday at 7:05 PM ET.
+On Saturday, Jake Burger (.605 slugging percentage in past 10 games, including four home runs) and the Miami Marlins play the Philadelphia Phillies, whose starting pitcher will be Aaron Nola.
+First pitch is at 6:05 PM ET.

-In his last game he had a hitless performance (0-for-3) against the Dodgers.
+In his previous game he had a one-hit showing (1-for-4) against the Phillies.

 Jake Burger Game Info & Props vs. the Phillies